superhero/js.telnet/README.md

   // list of callbacks when end is found onEnd       : [],

+  // list of callbacks when the socket connection has closed onClose     : [],

   // list of callbacks when an error took place onError     : [],